DynamicSanitizer/DySan/README.md

 ### MotionSense
-The MotionSense dataset and a description of the data are publicly available: https://github.com/mmalekzadeh/motion-sense The raw data are preprocessed in order to exact ...
-The data used in the is available in the dataset directory of the current repository.
+The MotionSense dataset and a description of the data are publicly available: https://github.com/mmalekzadeh/motion-sense The raw data is shaped thanks to the code available in the github of MotionSense The data used is available in "data" directory of the current repository.

 ### MobiAct
-The MobiAct dataset is publicly available:
+The MobiAct dataset is publicly available: https://bmi.hmu.gr/the-mobifall-and-mobiact-datasets-2/

 ## Reproduce results